 You can get a better sense of how you really rank by going ‘incognito’ in Chrome, or using ‘Private Browsing’ in Safari.

 For more information on how to do this, just click on the image below to check out my little video on the subject:

 Now, I’m not going to make an over-inflated claim to “get you to the top of page 1 in Google” (you would do well to ignore those sort of nonsense promises).

 Not at all.

-What you need - and this is exactly what you get from me - is a good, clear jargon-free understanding of what Google is ‘looking for’ …backed up with real-world actions that you (or your web people) can do to give them what they want.
+What you need is a good, clear jargon-free understanding of what Google is ‘looking for’ …backed up with real-world actions that you (or your web people) can do to give them what they want.
 Things like: